UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Proactive research and careful review of estimates are key to keeping unexpected moving expenses to a minimum.

-What are the most common unexpected moving expenses?
+What are the most common hidden costs in residential moves?

-The most frequent surprises include the cost of packing materials (boxes and tape), mover surcharges for stairs or long carries, and the daily “convenience costs” like dining out or staying in a hotel while your home is in transit.
+The most frequent surprises include the true cost of packing materials, professional mover surcharges for stairs or long carries, fuel adjustments, and the daily convenience costs like dining out or paying for pet boarding while your home is in transit.

-How can I avoid paying hidden fees to movers?
+How do I avoid hidden fees when hiring a moving company?

-The best way to avoid surprise fees is to get a binding estimate in writing.
-Ensure the movers perform a visual or virtual walkthrough of your home so they see every item.
-Be upfront about any access issues, such as narrow streets, stairs, or long walking distances.
+The best strategy is to get a binding estimate in writing.
+Ensure the movers perform a visual or virtual walkthrough of your home so they document every item.
+Be completely upfront about any access restrictions, such as narrow streets, difficult stairs, or long walking distances from the parking area.

 About the Author